This lovely McIntosh C220 tube preamplifier fell victim to a growing problem – modern Pb-free production processes.

 The tube socket pins were especially degraded, along with dozens of other small joints on relays, integrated circuits and transistors.
 The pads are really too small to cope with the thermal output of the parts they connect.
 Therefore, the solder joints degrade over time.

-But after a good three hours spent tracing regulated rails, re-working the mainboard, I tested her.
+But after a good three hours spent tracing regulated rails, and re-working the mainboard, I tested her.
 She turned on and all the tube filament voltages returned.
 Plugging in a signal, she sounded fantastic, no denying it.
-This is the appeal of a lot of this type of equipment – it sounds great until it breaks!
+This is the appeal of a lot of this type of equipment – it’s great until it breaks!

 As always, thank you for stopping by and I hope you found the article informative and interesting.
 Don’t hesitate to let me know if you’d like me to look at any of your hopefully older McIntosh equipment.